facebookarchive/xctool/README.md

 	application-hosted tests (TEST_HOST set).
 	```

-  *xctool* looks at your Xcode scheme and is able to reproduce the same
+  *xctool* fixes this - it looks at your Xcode scheme and is able to
-test run you would get with Xcode.app via _Cmd-U_ or
+reproduce the same test run you would get with Xcode.app via _Cmd-U_ or
-_Product &rarr; Test_, including running application
+_Product &rarr; Test_, including running application tests that require
-tests that require the iOS simulator.
+the iOS simulator.

 * **Structured output of build and test results.**